 Perspective: Especially with the recent mergers and acquisitions for both breweries and distributors, it is more vital than ever for the success of small brewers to ensure the U.S. has an independent and competitive middle distribution tier.
 When two of the world’s largest brewers control the majority of the middle tier, access to local markets is reduced.
 Preferential treatment to brands from any one producer will further reduce competition and independence in the middle tier.
 No one brewery should become a one-stop shop for the retailer.
+We call this #IllusionOfChoice.
 If and when this happens, diversity of beer as we know it will crumble.

 Beyond the Definition